 Interestingly, the various sub-communities are coping differently.
-For example the scientific community is way ahead of the average which in my opinion is caused by the huge influx of new users in recent years.
+For example the scientific community is way ahead of the average which in my humble opinion is caused by the huge influx of new users in recent years.
 IPython/Jupyter even intends to release a first major Python 3-only release (6.x) in 2017.

 asyncio is another interesting topic.
 I was surprised how alive and well that little corner of the Python community is (albeit mainly in Russian speaking countries 🙂).
 Deservedly so I may add.
 So I’m not surprised that Python 3.4 was the first one with serious adoption.